 The Rookery Nook and Brontë Parsonage is located opposite the Bronte’s church.
 You couldn’t get closer to the real Bronte experience than this beautiful, quaint little apartment, which has a 10/10 rating on TripAdvisor!

 Haworth isn’t brilliant for visitors with accessibility needs.
 Here’s why:

-- The walk up from Haworth Station to the village and onward to the Bronte Sisters’ home is very steep and cobble-stoned.
-In wet conditions, the cobbles are very slippery!
+- The walk up from Haworth Station to the village and onward to the Bronte Museum is very steep and cobble-stoned.
+In wet conditions, the cobbles are quite slippery!

-- The Bronte Parsonage is absolutely lovely to visit, but it’s listed Georgian property with lots of stairs and no ramps or wheelchair access.
-There’s no wheelchair access to the first (upper) floor, but the museum is wheelchair accessible.
+- The Bronte Parsonage is absolutely lovely to visit, but it’s a listed Georgian property with lots of stairs and no ramps or wheelchair access.
+There’s no wheelchair access to the first (upper) floor, but the museum itself is wheelchair accessible.